catalyst-cooperative/open-energy-data-for-all/profiles/learner-profiles.md

     Specify his pipeline’s software requirements so that others can run it Publish his pipeline on his Github repository for broader research use

+## Saul R. Panel

+#### Profile

+Saul R. Panel is a 1st-year PhD student who wants to work on modeling the US energy system.
+Until recently they were working at a nonprofit which paid for a commercial energy data subscription.
+Now that they're in school, they have lost access to that data.
+They want to build a web portal that shows people the effects of different local policy decisions on their energy bills.

+They want to use public data to do this, but the constellation of different open datasets in different formats is overwhelming and confusing compared to the commercial dataset which provided a simple interface for getting the data into an analysis-ready form.

+Some folks in their lab have done a lot of policy modeling in Python.
+Saul is just starting out, but has learned the basics of Python from their coworkers in the past few months.
+They're wondering how to connect the publicly available data into the policy models from the lab so the web portal can access model outputs.

+#### Background knowledge and skills:

+    Has energy domain knowledge and experience working with commercial models Has used Python and Pandas to write some simple data-processing scripts

+#### Goals:

+    Work with openly licensed data instead of commercially provided and licensed data